 I set aside time to write creatively and try to hit between 1000-2000 words.
 If I’m having a problem settling down, I do what I did when I panicked.
 I slow my breathing.
 I think about my last scene and the characters.
 I try to come up with the most interesting event that could happen, the worst-case scenario, or a way to reveal something new.
 Then I start writing.

 At the festival, I learned another way to become more creative.
-By letting go of all those negative, unwanted, or unneeded thoughts, the brain can flow to new ideas .
+By letting go of all those negative, unwanted, or unneeded thoughts, the brain can flow into new ideas.
 The process of letting go makes room for them.

 Imagine them as black smoke deep inside your bones, your muscles, your gut.
 Breathe them out.
 Get rid of them.
 You don’t have the time for old negativity.